chrissnyder2337/home-assistant.io/source/hassio/installation.markdown

 ---
 layout: page
-title: "Installing Hass.io"
+title: "Installing Hass.io with HassOS"
-description: "Instructions on how to install Hass.io."
+description: "Instructions on how to install Hass.io using HassOS."
 date: 2017-04-30 13:28
 sidebar: true
 comments: false